 How might My Emotional Compass help?
 My Emotional Compass is a tool to help people find the best words to describe their feelings by navigating them to the most likely options based on their responses to questions.
 This forces them to pay attention to what they are experiencing and their internal cues (e.g. heart rate), which are important indicators of what emotion they are feeling.
 While My Emotional Compass can be used by a person on his or her own, it has never been tested without being a part of clinician-guided therapy.
 It is likely to be most beneficial if introduced to the patient by a clinician and used to facilitate therapy, as well as to monitor progress outside of therapy sessions.

 Why did you decide to make this tool into an app?

 Several of the subjects who went through my research study and were exposed to a paper version of My Emotional Compass reported how helpful it was and that they would have liked to have easier access to it when out-and-about.
 The app enables this and makes it a more interactive and guided process than the paper compass.
 It can be more broadly implemented and utilized as an app.

+What’s next for your research related to alexithymia and emotional recognition?
 Through our TBI Model Systems grant funded by the National Institute on Independent Living and Rehabilitation Research, we are now conducting a larger trial that is a randomized, wait-list controlled study to examine the efficacy of a full eight-session alexithymia intervention that is a 1:1 guided therapy program between a clinician and a participant.
 The My Emotional Compass App is an integral component to the treatment.